 Email us at

 email@example.com if you are curious about collaborating or if you are a Harvard GSD student interested in joining the group.
-Upcoming Events
+Past Events

 In March 2019, Healthy Places GSD hosted the Boston premiere of Why We Cycle, a documentary about Dutch cycling culture.
 The standing-room-only event included a panel moderated by Lily Song of the Harvard GSD, featuring Michelle Cook of Roxbury Rides, Angela Johnson of Transportation for Massachusetts, Cara Seiderman of the City of Cambridge, and Anne Lusk of the Harvard Chan School of Public Health.

 Do you have the right to peace and quiet?
 To piano-filled or piano-free enjoyment?
-Healthy Places GSD hosted a lunchtime lecture with Erica Walker, a researcher on community noise at the Boston University School of Public Health.
+In November 2018, Healthy Places GSD hosted a lunchtime lecture with Erica Walker, a researcher on community noise at the Boston University School of Public Health.

 In April 2018, Healthy Places GSD organized a cocktails, dinner, and conversation event investigating the meaning of food systems planning.
 Loeb Fellow Johanna Gilligan moderated a discussion featuring Julie Guthman of UC Santa Cruz, Cassandria Campbell of Fresh Food Generation, and Nicole Negowetti of the Harvard Food Law and Policy Clinic.